browserengineering/book/book/browsersandweb.md

-In practice, it is not really the case that networking and rendering are separated, and there are in fact critical inter-dependencies  - for example, HTML plays a critical role in both rendering and links.
+In practice, it is not really the case that networking and rendering are separated, and there are in fact critical inter-dependencies  - for example, HTML plays a critical role in both rendering and hyperlinks.
 It’s best to just consider browsers, HTML (and CSS and JavaScript) part of the core definition of the web.
 In any case, as with all technology, the web continues to evolve.
 The above definition may change over time, but for the purposes of this book, it’s a pretty good one.

 Technological precursors
 ========================